5 killed during mass demonstrations in Sudan | english.lokmat.com

 5 killed during mass demonstrations in Sudan

-At least five protesters were killed on Saturday during mass demonstrations in the Sudanese capital of Khartoum and other cities, the health ministry in the dissolved Sudanese government announced.
+Khartoum, Nov 14 At least five protesters were killed during mass demonstrations in the Sudanese capital of Khartoum ...

-At least five protesters were killed on Saturday during mass demonstrations in the Sudanese capital of Khartoum and other cities, the health ministry in the dissolved Sudanese government announced.
+Khartoum, Nov 14 At least five protesters were killed during mass demonstrations in the Sudanese capital of Khartoum and other cities.

-The capital Khartoum and other cities on Saturday witnessed huge demonstrations in protests against measures recently adopted by the Sudanese army commander, including dissolving the government and appointing a new sovereign council.
+The cities on Saturday witnessed huge demonstrations in protests against measures recently adopted by the Sudanese army commander, including dissolving the government and appointing a new sovereign council, reports xinhua news agency.

 The protesters gathered in the cities of Khartoum, Bahri and Omdurman.

-Once again, the protesters failed to reach central Khartoum, which includes vital government utilities such as the government headquarters, the Republican Palace and the Army Command, due to closure of the bridges linking the three cities and the intensive security presence on main roads.
+Once again, the protesters failed to reach central Khartoum, which includes vital buildings such as the government headquarters, the Republican Palace and the Army Command, due to closure of the bridges linking the three cities and the intensive security presence on main roads.

 The protesters raised banners rejecting the measures taken by the General Commander of the Sudanese Armed Forces Abdel Fattah Al-Burhan, calling for civilian rule, and demanding the restoration of the government of Prime Minister Abdalla Hamdok.